Entodi/MeshNet/readme.md

 # Questions

-You can ask any questions about implementation and trainng by sending message to **afedorov@mrn.org**.
+You can ask any questions about implementation and training by sending message to **afedorov@mrn.org**.